 290 similarly sized collections of Paywalled articles (Fig. 5).
 This is in sharp contrast to the

-291 paywalled articles in Parent journals, where proportionately more authors were based in
+291 Paywalled articles in Parent journals, where proportionately more authors were based in

 292 Sub-Saharan Africa, South Asia, the Middle East/North Africa, and Latin America/The